 Box 2.4.
-Procurement Guidelines under OP 8.0 and OP 10.0 OP 8.00 Procurement Guidelines OP 10.0 Procurement Guidelines Described procedures for designating emergency Not Mentioned staff - Rapid Response Committees with an assigned procurement staff member to provide fiduciary support.
-Project Preparation Facility thresholds increased Project Preparation Facility from \$2 million to \$5 million. thresholds increased from \$5 million to \$10 million.
-Retroactive financing limit is increased from 20 Unchanged percent to 40 percent.
-Allows for increased clearance thresholds (field Unchanged staff can approve no objections for projects that were previously only approved by RPMs).
-Allows for the borrower to contract with United Unchanged Nations agencies, nongovernmental organizations, onenangea regional institutions, and other multilateral/bilateral donors to undertake project implementation - including procurement.
-Provides for simplified procurement arrangements Unchanged offering greater flexibility, speed, and simplicity by Onenangeu delegating procurement review and clearance authority to task teams and allowing methods other than NCB or ICB.
-Refers to the Fiduciary Principles Accord an Unchanged agreement between the Bank and the United onenangea Nations that allows agencies that are signatories to rely on its own fiduciary requirements when implementing trust funds administered by any other signatory Provides for a standard form of agreement for Unchanged supply of health related goods through the United Nations, United Nations Provision of technical services.
+Procurement Guidelines under OP 8.0 and OP 10.0 OP 8.00 Procurement Guidelines OP 10.0 Procurement Guidelines Described procedures for designating emergency staff - Rapid Response Committees with an assigned procurement staff member to provide fiduciary support.
+Not Mentioned Project Preparation Facility thresholds increased from \$2 million to \$5 million.
+Project Preparation Facility thresholds increased from \$5 million to \$10 million.
+Retroactive financing limit is increased from 20 percent to 40 percent.
+Unchanged Allows for increased clearance thresholds (field staff can approve no objections for projects that were previously only approved by RPMs).
+Unchanged Allows for the borrower to contract with United Nations agencies, nongovernmental organizations, regional institutions, and other multilateral/bilateral donors to undertake project implementation-including procurement.
+Unchanged Provides for simplified procurement arrangements offering greater flexibility, speed, and simplicity by delegating procurement review and clearance authority to task teams and allowing methods other than NCB or ICB.
+Unchanged Refers to the Fiduciary Principles Accord an agreement between the Bank and the United Nations that allows agencies that are signatories to rely on its own fiduciary requirements when implementing trust funds administered by any other signatory Unchanged Provides for a standard form of agreement for supply of health related goods through the United Nations, United Nations Provision of technical services.
 Allows for procurement agents and project management agents.
-Increases the threshold to \$500,000 subject to review Requires Consultant and clearance by RPM for CQS, describes Qualification Selection appropriate use of Direct Contracting in FCS. contracts greater than Shopping threshold of \$500,000 for goods and \$300,000 be cleared by RPMs \$1,000,000 for simple works.
-Unchanged + 1,000,000 101 0111 , 1001101 Shortlist of consultants where fewer than six firms have expressed interest and where a wide geographic spread of shortlisted consultants cannot be achieved.
-Provides for the use of Positive Lists, the reduction Unchanged of commodity customs and the use of Force 0 Account.
-Additionally, OP 8.50 recommends that Unchanged

-procurement teams working in FCS consider the

-following: Taking a sequenced approach, allowing

-low risk items to move ahead; Increasing prior

-review thresholds - dependent on the

-circumstances; Using a monitoring and/or

-procuring agent; providing for preshipment

-inspection especially for commodities; and

-intensifying Bank supervision.
+Unchanged Increases the threshold to \$500,000 subject to review and clearance by RPM for CQS, describes appropriate use of Direct Contracting in FCS.
+Requires Consultant Qualification Selection contracts greater than

+Shopping threshold of \$500,000 for goods and \$1,000,000 for simple works. \$300,000 be cleared by RPMs Unchanged Shortlist of consultants where fewer than six firms have expressed interest and where a wide geographic spread of shortlisted consultants cannot be achieved.
+Provides for the use of Positive Lists, the reduction of commodity customs and the use of Force Account.
+Unchanged Additionally, OP 8.50 recommends that procurement teams working in FCS consider the following: Taking a sequenced approach, allowing low risk items to move ahead; Increasing prior review thresholds-dependent on the circumstances; Using a monitoring and/or procuring agent; providing for preshipment inspection especially for commodities; and intensifying Bank supervision.
+Unchanged

 Source: World Bank.
-1

-Noto: COS - Consultator's Qualifications Selection: ECS - fragile and conflict affected state: ICP - international competitive hidding: NCP